MetaMask/metamask-docs/docs/guide/signing-data.md

 ::::

+The requested text is prepended with `\x19Ethereum Signed Message:\n<length of message>` before being hashed and signed.
+You can try the method out in [our interactive API playground](https://metamask.github.io/api-playground/api-documentation/#personal_sign).

 ## Signing Data with MetaMask

 If you’d like to jump to some working signature examples, [you can visit this repository](https://github.com/MetaMask/test-dapp).